Capital Program Highlights

 Once projects are approved, project totals are published, and they can be identified as follows:

-• The State's contribution to roads and mass transit projects, including a new Rapid Transit System, is discussed in the County CIP, Transportation section.
+- The State's contribution to roads and mass transit projects is discussed in the County CIP Transportation section.

-• The State School Construction program is discussed in the County CIP, Public Schools section.
+- The State School Construction program is discussed in the County CIP Montgomery County Public Schools section.

 State transportation projects are funded through a combination of State and Federal funds.
 State sources such as Motor Vehicle Fuel Taxes, Motor Vehicle Titling Taxes, Motor Vehicle Registration, Corporate Income Tax, and bond proceeds account for most of the funds available for State-funded road projects.
-If Federal funds have been awarded, in order to avoid a project delay, the State will advance fund construction with State money.
+If Federal funds have been awarded for a State project, the State will advance fund construction with State money to avoid delays.

 County Priorities